kunal14901/Optimal-Order-Placement-in-Limit-Order-Markets/README.md

 # Cont & Kukanov Smart-Order-Router Back-test

 This project implements an optimal execution strategy for splitting a **5,000-share parent order** across fragmented U.S. equity venues, using the static cost model of Cont & Kukanov.
-The strategy is benchmarked against three naïve schemes: Best-Ask, 60 s TWAP, and VWAP.
+This strategy is benchmarked against three naïve schemes: Best-Ask, 60 s TWAP, and VWAP.

 ## Implementation Overview